Dexan-Ou/shadow-removal-code-archive/README.md

 ### Instruction

 * Use `Visual Studio` to open `shadow-removal-code-archive\PenumbraRemoval\PenumbraRemoval.sln`, it contains three VC projects, fix the include path and lib path of every projects.(but I think you only need to fix the `PenumbraRemoval\PenumbraRemoval`) Don't forget to fix the .cpp in `PenumbraRemoval\PenumbraRemoval`, it use three .cpp from `TRW-S`.
+*Attention: some include path is useless, you can just ignore them*
+* Compile the project, copy the `PenumbraRemoval.exe` and openCV's dll to `shadow-removal-code-archive\shadow-removal-test\prem`.

+# Python Part
+This part is the main part of the work.
+So it might be a bit complex.
+***not complete, WIP***

+below is the original README.

 # Learning to Remove Soft Shadows - code archive
 This repository contains the code for our 2015 ACM Transactions on Graphics paper "[Learning to Remove Soft Shadows](http://visual.cs.ucl.ac.uk/pubs/softshadows/)".